emqx/blog/en/202112/nanomq-newsletter-202111.md

 In NanoMQ's test report, its performance advantages of powerful high throughput and low latency have been reflected, and the direct successor of NanoMQ -  the SDK also has excellent performance.
 It is cost-effective in terms of resources consumption.
 Unlike the traditional MQTT SDK which has only 1-2 threads, NanoSDK can make full use of system hardware resources to provide higher consumption throughput.

-In most IoT solutions based on EMQ X, the backend service’s insufficient consuming capability always results in message congestion, which has always been a problem for open source developers.
+In most IoT solutions based on EMQX, the backend service’s insufficient consuming capability always results in message congestion, which has always been a problem for open source developers.
 Especially for QoS 1/2 messages, most SDKs reply Ack for QoS 1/2 messages synchronously.
 NanoSDK provides asynchronous Ack capability under the premise of ensuring the QoS message sequence and message retransmission mechanism, which greatly improves the throughput and consumption capacity of QoS 1/2.

 ## Attachment: performance test comparison report between NanoSDK and Paho C MQTT SDK